No Tags Found!

 1593

-There is a practice known as 'Advanced Leave' that means when the employee has availed all leave to the credit and is still in need of a few more days of leave, then as a welfare measure looking to the genuineness of the matter, some organizations give a credit of EL (credit is generally only for six months' service and at a maximum of one year service) to help the employee tide over the crisis.
-In this process, the employee gets salary for the advance credit period, and on the employee resuming duty, the EL earned gets adjusted against such excess leave credited.
+There is a practice known as 'Advanced Leave' which means when an employee has used all the leave credited to them and still needs a few more days, some organizations, as a welfare measure, may grant additional EL.
+This credit is generally for six months of service and at a maximum for one year of service, to help the employee manage the crisis.
+During this period, the employee receives a salary for the advance credit period, and once the employee resumes duty, the EL earned is adjusted against the excess leave credited.

 From India, Mumbai